jed709/jed709.github.io/index.md

 ---

 ===============
-Introduction to Bayesian Parameter Estimation
+Practical Introduction to Bayesian Parameter Estimation
 ===============

 This tutorial uses the following _R_ packages: